MU-Software/bca_backend/README.md

 Service Name | Required | Usage
 |   :----:   |  :----:  | :----
 EC2          |   | Compute instance for API server.
-S3           | O | File storage for user-db files and user-uploaded files.
+S3           | O | File storage for user-db files.
+User-uploaded files will be saved on API server.
 RDS          |   | API server natively supports PostgreSQL or SQLite3, but maybe it can handle MySQL/MariaDB, too (not tested tho).
 You don't need this if you use SQLite3.
 ElastiCache  | O | Redis, not to mention long.
 SQS          | O | Used for message queues in the task scheduler.
 One lambda instance is triggered per task job.